Sec 2 Math Tuition.

 Weekly homework, reviewed in class

 Homework given each week and walked through in class so the lesson locks in.
-Topics where a student wobbles get scheduled back in deliberately.
+Topics a student struggles with are revisited deliberately.

 05